SFDO-Community-Sprints/Data-Integrity-Integrations/README.md

 The __Duplicates__ subgroup started a [catalog of matching and duplicate rules for common use cases](doc/SampleDuplicateRules.md).

-The __Addresses__ subgroup identified address standardization and incomplete addresses as issues to solve and is ready to begin documentation - see project wiki entry https://github.com/SFDO-Community-Sprints/Data-Integrity-Integrations/wiki/Address-Problem-Identification-and-Solutioning.
+The __Addresses__ subgroup started documenting methods for ensuring address standardization and completeness, including a comparison of NPSP-compatible tools (https://github.com/SFDO-Community-Sprints/Data-Integrity-Integrations/wiki/Address-Problem-Identification-and-Solutioning).

 # Past Project Teams